analysis

 The eSafety Commission has launched further reviews of the grey-zone platforms, such Discord, which aren’t explicitly covered.

-While the eSafety Commission published guidelines for Discord on its website, linking parents, carers and teachers to advice, it is yet to announce if it is included in the ban.
+While the eSafety Commission has published guidelines for Discord on its website, linking parents, carers and teachers to advice, it’s yet to definitively announce if it will be included in the restrictions.

 Alongside Apple and yet-to-be-confirmed meetings with Google and Meta, Ms Inman Grant will also visit artificial intelligence firms including OpenAI, Anthropic and Character AI.